thisconnect/planet/README.md

 ### Arrays

-Arrays are not treated as objects and will not be merged by `post` operations.
+Arrays are not treated as objects and will not be merged by `merge` operations.
 The elements of an array can be individually fetched by `get` or set by `put` opernations.
 Removing single elements from an array is not yet specified.